-Lakers block 20 shots, hold off Pistons 106-99 in wild 4th
+Swat team: Lakers block 20 shots, hold off Pistons 106-99

+The rest of the Lakers took off on a fast break that left them with a double-digit lead over Detroit in the fourth quarter.

+Although that lead vanished and the game got a whole lot scarier, the Lakers’ historically huge block party propelled them to another win.

-LOS ANGELES (AP) — LeBron James had 21 points, 14 rebounds and 11 assists, and Anthony Davis had eight of the Los Angeles Lakers’ 20 blocked shots in their fifth straight victory, 106-99 over the Detroit Pistons on Sunday night.
+LeBron James had 21 points, 14 rebounds and 11 assists, and Anthony Davis had eight of the Lakers’ 20 blocked shots in their fifth straight victory, 106-99 over the Detroit Pistons on Sunday night.

+By the time the Lakers’ three big men were done swatting almost everything they could get their hands on, the Lakers had blocked more shots than any NBA team since March 2001.

+“We were just protecting the paint,” said Davis, who finished two blocks shy of his career high.
+“Last game (against New Orleans), we gave up 60-something points in the paint.
+It’s something we don’t like doing, and we tried to make an emphasis tonight on protecting the paint.”

+Howard swatted Drummond twice in the final quarter, and he didn’t regret playing to the fans.

+“I was just in the moment, trying to get the crowd going,” said Howard, who added 11 points and nine rebounds.
+“Detroit had hit some big shots, and we needed a lift.
+AD, he inspired me to want to go out there and try to get as many as I can.”

-Davis scored 11 of his 24 points in the final 3:40 and added 11 rebounds for the Lakers, who blew a late 11-point lead in a wild fourth quarter and nearly lost to a team with a losing record for the first time all season.
+Davis scored 11 of his 24 points in the final 3:40 and added 11 rebounds for the Lakers, who blew a late 11-point lead and nearly lost to a team with a losing record for the first time all season.
+Instead, Alex Caruso scored 13 points while they hung on to remain unbeaten since Christmas.

+“Our three big guys just played exceptional basketball,” Lakers coach Frank Vogel said.
+“Those guys took a lot of pride in protecting our rim tonight.”

 James finished with his 90th career triple-double, his ninth of the season and his second in five days.